w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 A detection event from a PIR sensor triggers an application servient which grabs an image from a camera and sends it to a person recognition service.
 If the bounding box for any detected person returned from the person recognition service is inside the forbidden zone, an alert is raised (both a network event and some immediate indication is given, such as a flashing light).
 The person identification service is used to avoid false positives due to other motion in the view of the camera.

 ## Charging demo
 EcoG + Siemens + Panasonic

 ### Description:
 Charging of a vehicle dependent on the energy consumption.

 ## Private smart home demo
 Mozilla

 ### Description:
-[Mozilla WebThings Gateway](https://iot.mozilla.org/gateway) will run on the local WoT Wi-Fi network.
+Mozilla's [WebThings Gateway](https://iot.mozilla.org/gateway) will run on the local Wi-Fi network and also be exposed to the Internet via a secure tunelling service.
-Example commercial smart home devices will be adapted into a single web UI (by the gateway) that can be accessed and interacted with via a browser or over the network via OAuth.
+Example commercial smart home devices from different vendors using different smart home protocols will be monitored, controlled and automated via a single web UI (hosted by the gateway) that can be interacted with via a browser, or by third party apps and services using the [Web Thing API](https://iot.mozilla.org/wot/) and OAuth.
-Example Maker/developer boards programmed as [web things](https://iot.mozilla.org/framework) that match Mozilla's WebThings API will also operate on the local Wi-Fi network, and be managed by the gateway.
+Example Maker/developer boards programmed as [web things](https://iot.mozilla.org/framework) which directly expose the Web Thing API will also operate on the local Wi-Fi network, and be managed by the gateway.

 ## Additional Scenarios:

 ### Enterprise integration scenarios
 Ex: Asset management